AdamsGeeky/Alx_journey/blogs/blog/welcome/index.md

  # Software Engineers
  they design and Create computer system and application to solve **real world problems**
- # Software Enginineering
+ # Software Engineering
    is the branch of computer science that deals with the design, developments,testing, and maintenance of software application.
       Software Engineers apply engineering principal and knowledge of computer programming language to build a software solution for end users
-# they Tasks
+# there Tasks
 - Evaluating and testing new software programs
 - optimizing software for speed and scalability
--  writting and testing code
+-  writing and testing code
 -  consulting with client, Engineers,Security specialist and other stakeholders
 -  presenting new features to internal customers

-# General classfication of software Engineers
+# General classification of software Engineers
 1. System Developer
 2. Application Developer

 # System Developer Task
-- Ensuring that differant types of software communicate with each other on one platform
+- Ensuring that different types of software communicate with each other on one platform
-- Maintaning Ducumentaion of information technology system
+- Maintaining Documentation of information technology system
 - updating to new technologies as needed
-- collaborating with development teams: senior system artitects, and Data science professional
+- collaborating with development teams: senior system architects, and Data science professional
 # Application Developer Task
 - Developing application for Ios,Android,Windows or other Os
 - conduction An analysis of requirement and tweaking software as needed
-- Realeasing software updates
+- Releasing software updates
-- working with Gragraphic designers, customers services, staff,project manager, and other customer facing departments
+- working with Graphic designers, customers services, staff,project manager, and other customer facing departments

-# Skills require as Software Egineers
+# Skills require as Software Engineers
-to achive all the above mension task as software Engineer to Deliavey as secure relaible scalable software you most have a strong **techical skills(hard skills)** of computer science, And not only that you most also have **soft skills** that would enable you to interact with both Development team and end-users to get feedback and build the software that solve actual intent problem
+to achieve all the above mention task as software Engineer to Deliver as secure reliable scalable software you most have a strong **technical skills(hard skills)** of computer science, And not only that you most also have **soft skills** that would enable you to interact with both Development team and end-users to get feedback and build the software that solve actual intent problem
 1. # hard Skills
    you need a strong knowledge of computer science that would enable you to build:
    - server